eriklonnroth/newbscraping/START_HERE.md

     RESULTS_PAGE_2_URL: https://www.daynurseries.co.uk/day_nursery_search_results.cfm/searchcounty/London/startpage/2

 **3c.
 Download HTML File**
-If you provided a URL above, save a copy of the HTML file of that page by navigating to it in Chrome and hitting `Ctrl + S`.
+If you provided a URL above, save a copy of the HTML file of that page by navigating to it in Chrome and hitting `Ctrl + S` (choose HTML only to exclude unnecessary files).
 Give the file a recognisable name, e.g. "Nursery results page 2.html".
 Place the downloaded HTML file into the `html_input` folder in the left sidebar on Cursor (you can drag and drop it there from Windows File Explorer).

 ### 4. Details Pages (if applicable)